“What about this room?”

 The Drake frowned up at the wall as Gerial turned, watching the rest of the room for movement.
 There was none, but the countless tombs disturbed him greatly.
 He could just imagine something creeping up on them while they studied the wall, and so he faced the other way while his friends conferred.

 “I’m not sure.
-It looks like some kind of message, but is it a prayer or something else?”
+It looks like some kind of message, but is it a memorial or something else?
+A memorandum?
+The script…looks familiar.”

 “You can’t read it?
 Does it look like something your people might have written long ago?”

 “It—it could be something written in the past.
-But we don’t write in the old tongue anymore.
+Like I said, it’s vaguely similar.
+But I never knew if we changed written languages.
 I certainly can’t read it.”

 “Is this important?”